Riverwood Modular Log Cabins vs. Log Cabin Kits

 Benefits of Our Prebuilt Log Cabins vs. Log Cabin Kits

 If you’re considering buying a log cabin kit, you should weigh your options before choosing your home.
-For permanent residences or vacation homes, there are plenty of advantages and benefits to purchasing one of our prebuilt log cabins instead of purchasing a kit.
-Among the benefits of log cabin kits are:
+For permanent residences or vacation homes, there are plenty of advantages and benefits to purchasing one of our prebuilt log cabins instead of purchasing cheap log cabin kits.
+Among the benefits are:

 - We Build Our Cabins Quickly.
 Let’s get real.
 Many homeowners have started DIY projects to spruce up their house and end up not having the time to finish them.
 Thanks to us there will be no more unfinished projects.
-We build our cabins in our factory and assembly can take 2 weeks or less, which means you can be in your new cabin in 4-6 months.
+Our cabins are built in a factory and delivered to your site.
+The assembly time frame is typically 2 weeks or less!
+Our lead times for the factory build vary a bit depending on the season, but you can contact our sales team today for an accurate estimate for your state.

 - Customizable Design.
 Do you need a tiny house or a more significant space?
 Are you looking for one bedroom or four, do you want one or more stories?
 As detailed above, Riverwood log cabins come in several styles, and each style has some customization options.
 That means you can have a cabin built that meets your exact needs.